tnwei/parapply/README.md

 For more fine-grained control:
     + `n_jobs` to decide number of concurrent jobs,
     + `n_chunks` for number of chunks to split the Series / DataFrame

-As a rule of thumb, using `parapply` if you have 1 million rows and above.

 Examples: